WKB approximation: Common oscillating wavefunction

 Either way, the condition on the energy is a version of the Bohr–Sommerfeld quantization condition, with a "Maslov correction" equal to 1/2.

 It is possible to show that after piecing together the approximations in the various regions, one obtains a good approximation to the actual eigenfunction.
 In particular, the Maslov-corrected Bohr–Sommerfeld energies are good approximations to the actual eigenvalues of the Schrödinger operator.
 Specifically, the error in the energies is small compared to the typical spacing of the quantum energy levels.
 Thus, although the "old quantum theory" of Bohr and Sommerfeld was ultimately replaced by the Schrödinger equation, some vestige of that theory remains, as an approximation to the eigenvalues of the appropriate Schrödinger operator.

-The probability density
+General connection conditions

+Thus, from the two cases the connection formula is obtained at a classical turning point, $x = a$: